Railway-Op-Sim/RailOSConsist/README.md

 ## Creating Headers

-The applcation is easy to use, just select a country from the dropdown and then a consist.
+The application is easy to use, just select a country from the dropdown and then a consist.
 Fill in the additional information and the header string will automatically be created.
 Use the _Copy_ button to copy the string to your clipboard.

 When updating the start speed by typing values as opposed to adjusting with the spinbox, hit the `Enter` key to update the header.